Toxicology: History

+The late medieval philosopher Pietro d'Abano compiled a treatise on venoms and poisons drawing on earlier Greek sources, particularly works attributed to Dioscorides such as On Venoms and On Poisons.
+This work reflects an early engagement with Greek scientific traditions and has been viewed as a precursor to the later revival of Greek science associated with the Renaissance.

-The 16th-century Swiss physician Paracelsus is considered "the father" of modern toxicology, based on his rigorous (for the time) approach to understanding the effects of substances on the body.
+The 16th-century Swiss physician Paracelsus is considered "the father" of modern toxicology, based on his rigorous approach to understanding the effects of substances on the body.
 He is credited with the classic toxicology maxim, "Alle Dinge sind Gift und nichts ist ohne Gift; allein die Dosis macht, dass ein Ding kein Gift ist." which translates as, "All things are poisonous and nothing is without poison; only the dose makes a thing not poisonous."
 This is often condensed to: "The dose makes the poison" or in Latin "Sola dosis facit venenum".

 Mathieu Orfila is also considered the modern father of toxicology, having given the subject its first formal treatment in 1813 in his Traité des poisons, also called Toxicologie générale.

 In 1850, Jean Stas became the first person to successfully isolate plant poisons from human tissue.
 This allowed him to identify the use of nicotine as a poison in the Bocarmé murder case, providing the evidence needed to convict the Belgian Count Hippolyte Visart de Bocarmé of killing his brother-in-law.

+In the modern era, regulatory oversight of toxicology has shifted to specialized governmental and international bodies, including the U.S. Food and Drug Administration (FDA), the Environmental Protection Agency (EPA), and the World Health Organization (WHO), which enforce standardized protocols to assess chemical risks in food, drugs, and the environment.
+Building on Paracelsus's foundational dose-response principle, these agencies guide evidence-based safety evaluations through tiered toxicity studies and data interpretation.
+The FDA's Redbook 2000 exemplifies this continued evolution, serving as a pivotal guidance document for toxicological principles in assessing food additives and ingredients, ensuring public health protections aligned with contemporary scientific rigor.